We've updated the meetings and events workflow! You can watch the video above, or read step-by-step instructions below:

 This will take you to the public meeting link (seen in the browser window.)

-If you chose to save the meeting for later, you can find your meeting link in the Meetings & Offline tab.
+You can also find your meeting link next to your meeting in the Meetings & Offline tab.
 Click the drop-down menu (the circle with 3 dots ⋯) to the right of your meeting to see it's meeting URL.

 If you plan to present your meeting in person on a projector, you can choose Open projector screen from the drop-down menu (above.)
-This will launch the meeting and associated content and questions so that you and your audience can see live results come in as they participate (if enabled.)
-You could also share this virtually, via screenshare.
+This will launch the meeting and any associated survey questions so that you and your audience can see live results come in as they participate (if enabled.)
+You could also share this screen virtually, via screen share.

 Signing participants into a meeting